omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 `change`: change = satoshis in channel - dust - miner fee.
 By default, we set dust 546 satoshis.

-Fees are calculated according to [fee calculation](https://github.com/lightning/bolts/blob/master/03-transactions.md#fee-calculation), and must add the op_return byte numbers.
+Fees are calculated as in [fee calculation](https://github.com/lightning/bolts/blob/master/03-transactions.md#fee-calculation), and must add the `op_return` byte numbers.

 The outputs are sorted into the order by omnicore spec.